JWriter20/DiscounterPro/README.md

 ### src:
-	All of the same methods as the Build folder
+	All of the same methods as the Build folder (I would remove this but last time I did I spent an hour fixing all the damage it caused)

 ### config.codekit3
 	config folder for codekit and the server its running